 "Secret Ingredients” - 6:30pm, Brattleboro Food Coop, Brattleboro, VT

 While the debate rages on about GMOs and pesticides, this powerful film by Amy Hart and Jeffrey Smith, shares remarkable stories of people who regain their health after discovering the secret ingredients in their food and making a bold commitment to avoid them.
+A discussion with herbalist, Cindy Hibbard, will follow the film.
+Hosted by Fertile Fields Farm, Westmoreland, NH.
+RSVP: Call (802) 257-0236 (30 max)

 The goal of the Monadnock Farm Tour is to provide rich experiences that are educational and fun for consumers while infusing much needed income into the pockets of local farmers.